Overview

 In CiviCRM:

-Create a Custom Field to store a user’s “interests.”
+Create a Custom Field on the Contact to store the values you want to match against (for example, a user’s interests or categories).

 This should be a Select or Multi-select field, and its options should match the Vocabulary terms exactly (same names/values).